Weak Signal Asymptotics for Sequentially Randomized Experiments: Proofs of Main Results

-Fortunately, the aforementioned distinction also suggests a plan of attack for analyzing the two-armed bandit.
+Fortunately, this distinction also suggests a plan of attack for analyzing the two-armed bandit.
 Consider the diffusion process at a small positive time $ t = v > 0 $.
 At this point, we have little knowledge of the behavior of $ Q_t $ because its dynamics near $ t=0 $ is highly volatile due to a lack of data during this period.
 However, we do know that the total arm pulls up to this point have to add up to $ v $, and so at least one of the two arms has been pulled by the amount $ v/2 $.
-The key insight here is that, depending on which arm has been pulled more by this point, we obtain, from time $ t = v $ onward, a version of diffusion that mirrors one of the two super-diffusive regimes under the \emph{one-arm} Thompson sampling, i.e., $ \mu \to -\infty $ or $ \mu \to \infty $.
+The key insight here is that, depending on which arm has been pulled more by this point, we obtain, from time $ t = v $ onward, a version of diffusion that mirrors one of the two super diffusive regimes under the \textit{one-armed} Thompson sampling, i.e., $ \mu \to -\infty $ or $ \mu \to \infty $.
 Specifically: \begin{enumerate} \item If arm 1 (superior arm) has been pulled by at least $ v/2 $, then we can approximately treat arm 1 as the ``certain'' arm, and our problem can be approximately mapped to a one-armed bandit with $ \mu \to -\infty $. \item If, on the other hand, arm 2 (inferior arm) has been pulled by $ v/2 $, then arm 2 can be viewed as the certain arm, and the problem can be roughly reduced to a one-armed bandit with $ \mu \to +\infty$. \end{enumerate} The above heuristic argument sets the stage for how the proof will proceed: we will consider two separate cases depending on the realization of $ Q_{1,t} $ at a carefully chosen, early point in time, and subsequently manipulate the drift equation to exploit the above-mentioned symmetry.
 That being said, the reduction from the two-armed bandit into two separate one-armed bandits is not exact, and the remainder of our proof is centered around using delicate estimates to make the above connection precise.

-We now present the formal proof of Theorem \ref{theo:TS2_super}.
+We now present the formal proof for the regret scaling of undersmoothed two-armed Thompson sampling.
 We will be working with the random-time-change version of the diffusion as per \eqref{eq:TS2_timechange}.
 For clarity of notation, we will fix $ \sigma = 1 $ throughout the proof.
 All results extend easily to the case of an arbitrary, fixed $ \sigma $.
 Fix $\alpha \in (1, 2) $.
 Define

 and the events

 Because $t= Q_{1,t}+Q_{2,t}$ for all $t$, we have that either $\calE_1$ or $\calE_2$ occurs almost surely.
 The proof will be completed by showing the claimed regret bound by conditioning upon each of these two events separately.
 Without loss of generality, the analysis of each case assumes the corresponding event occurs with strictly positive probability.
 Should one of the events occurs with probability zero, that portion of the proof can simply be ignored and should not impact the overall claim.